The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Introduction

 \begin{ThmB} Let $\Delta\subset\RR^2$ be an admissible lattice polygon, and $(S_\Delta,\CL_\Delta)$ the corresponding polarized toric surface.
 Then, for any $0 \leq g \leq |\Delta^\circ \cap \ZZ^2|$, the Severi variety $V_{g, \Delta}^{\irr}$ parametrizing integral curves of genus $g$ in the linear system $|\CL_\Delta|$ is non-empty and irreducible over any algebraically closed field. \end{ThmB}

 Admissible lattice polygons form a subclass of the so-called $h$-transverse polygons.
-Their definition (Definition~\ref{def:admissible}) is rather technical, thus we do not include it in the introduction.
+Their definition (Definition~\ref{def:admissible}) is rather technical; thus, we do not include it in the introduction.
 For a slightly more restrictive class of {\em very admissible} polygons (Definition~\ref{def:veryadmis}), which still includes the polygons of all classical polarized toric surfaces, we can prove more.
-We show in Theorem~\ref{thm:zariski}, that not only the Severi varieties associated to very admissible polygons are irreducible, but their general points correspond to nodal curves.
-The latter being a generalization of a remarkable theorem of Zariski, \cite{Zar82}; see also \cite{AC81} for a closely related result.
+We show in Theorem~\ref{thm:zariski} not only that the Severi varieties associated to very admissible polygons are irreducible, but that their general points correspond to at-worst-nodal curves.
+The latter is a generalization of a remarkable theorem of Zariski \cite{Zar82}; see also \cite{AC81} for a closely related result.
 As an immediate corollary (Corollary~\ref{cor:adjacencies}), we obtain the following sequence of adjacencies: $\overline V^\irr_{0,\Delta}\subset \overline V^\irr_{1,\Delta}\subset\dots\subset \overline V^\irr_{g,\Delta}$ for very admissible polygons $\Delta$.